askokate/exac-variant-annotator/README.md

 ```

 The output file is tab-delimited and has 9 columns:
 chrom:              Reference chromosome
 pos:                Reference position
 ref:                Reference sequence
 alt:                Alternate (variant) sequence
 variant_type:       Variant type composed of one or two items separated by ','.
-The first item comes
+                    The first item comes from the VCF file and is either snp,
-    from the VCF file and is either snp, mnp, ins, del or complex.
-The optional
+                    mnp, ins, del or complex.
+The optional second item is a
-    second item is a Sequence Ontology (SO) term that describes the consequence
+                    Sequence Ontology (SO) term that describes the consequence
                     of the variant, if the variant is in the ExAC database.
-If several SO terms
-    are possible, only the most severe one is reported.
+                    If several SO terms are possible, only the most severe
+                    one is reported
 seq_depth:          Depth of sequence coverage at the site of variation
 num_variant_reads:  Number of reads supporting the variant
 pct_variant_reads:  Percentage of reads supporting the variant versus those
                     supporting the reference
 exac_allele_freq:   Allele frequency of variant from Broad Institute ExAC Project

 ```
 ## Implementation